nemo0622/pokeemerald-expansion/README.md

         - Many grass, bug, and dark/ghost types (murkrow, drowzee, capsakid, etc)
     - Reach Pythios Town, based on Delphi
         - Town is very "autumn-themed", with orange-red color palette alternatives compatible with tree sprites
-        - Gym 3: Sabella, the Ghost/Psychic Gym Leader
+        - Gym 3: Kleio, the Ghost/Psychic Gym Leader
             - Based on the Oracle of Delphi, and Enoch from Over the Garden Wall (wears pumpkin mask)
             - Gym centered around mysterious spirits in fields of crops
             - Team: Misdreavus, Spoink, and Pumpkaboo (level 17-20)